pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 So we want to ask

-> Is the mole's costume number equal to 1?
+> Is the `Mole` sprite's costume number equal to 1?

 and then only give the player a point if the answer is 'yes'.
 Scratch has an `if` block for this, which we would use something like